Last update: January 4th, 2023 at 04:25 pm

 Help Save the Sea Turtles

-Support the local organizations that are helping to protect the sea turtles of the region by participating in a turtle release.
+Support the locals helping to protect the sea turtles of the region by participating in a turtle release.
 Damaris and Gene Smith of Campamento Tortuguero Ayotlcalli have been protecting the native endangered sea turtle populations and their habitats near Zihuatanejo and Ixtapa since 2011.

 To participate, see the Campamento Tortuguero Ayotlcalli Facebook page for upcoming release dates.
 This activity normally occurs around 5pm at their home location on Playa Blanca (very near the Ixtapa-Zihuatanejo Airport) and is preceded by a short presentation on local sea turtle populations.
 The cost is 200 pesos/adult and 100 pesos/child.
 Reservations are requested.